pedrorocha02/AzureWeatherProject/README.md

   - Live data updates ensure up-to-date reporting.
 - **Additional Excel Files:**
   - Datasets containing stats about some of the main cities in Portugal and a detailed description about the weather status, given a certain id.
-  - Used to explore DAX and Power Query functionalities for additional data transformation.
+  - Used to explore **DAX** and **Power Query** functionalities for additional data transformation.
-  - Helps enrich the dashboard by integrating external datasets.
+  - Helps enrich the dashboard by integrating and manipulating external datasets and models.
 - **Key Metrics Visualized:**
+  - Latest registered weather update.
   - Temperature trends over time.
   - Humidity and pressure variations.
   - Geographic weather patterns.